 Will my road be blocked?

 On the day of delivery there will be a HGV and a mobile crane outside of your home.
-Subject to the width of your road and parking restrictions, it may be possible to deliver without requiring a road closure.
+In about 90% of cases it will be possible to deliver without requiring a road closure, depending on the width of your road and parking restrictions.
 If not, an application will be made to close the road as part of our service.
-The road closure is normally only needed during working hours for one day, so many of our clients and their neighbours won’t even notice that the road was closed.
+The road closure is normally only needed during working hours for one day, so many of our clients’ neighbours won’t even notice that the road was closed.

 If my road needs to be closed how long does this take to arrange?